-Vegan Singapore noodles are easy to make and can include lots of vegetables, making for a healthy and flavorful meal.
+Vegan Singapore noodles are easy to make and can include lots of vegetables, making for a nutritious and flavorful meal.
 Its rice vermicelli noodles are gluten free and are loaded with delicious curry spice to create a delicious meal in less time than you might think.

 While Singapore noodle recipes are not typically vegan or vegetarian friendly, you can add a boost of satisfying protein with either crumbled tofu or edamame.
 Both plant-based options taste great and will leave you feeling satisfied!